Tips for Towing with an RV

-Rule of thumb typically is if your vehicle has a automatic transmission then you rather need to drop the driveshaft or put her on a trailer.
+Rule of thumb typically is if your vehicle has an automatic transmission then you rather need to drop the driveshaft or put her on a trailer.
 If your vehicle is front wheel drive, I would absolutely put her on a dolly.
-Theres no way of disengaging the transmission if you pull your FWD vehicle with all four tires down.
+There's no way of disengaging the transmission if you pull your FWD vehicle with all four tires down.
 You'll burn up the transmission, and it won't be pretty.
-Check under your vehicle and look for the axle or look in your owners manual in case your unsure if your vehicle in FWD or not.
-If your looking for a good price dolley to buy for your RV check out www.demco-products.com.
+Check under your vehicle and look for the axle or look in your owner's manual in case you're unsure if your vehicle is FWD or not.
+If you're looking for a good price dolley to buy for your RV check out www.demco-products.com.
 They have a good selection to look through.

 Automatic RWD Transmission

-Maybe you have a truck or even a rear wheel drive car your wanting to bring along.
+Maybe you have a truck or even a rear wheel drive car you want to bring along.
 You have a few options on what you could do.
 Could load the vehicle from the back on to your dolly and tie off the steering wheel.
-That way your drive axle is off the ground and theres no way of burning up a tranny because nothings getting to it.
+That way your drive axle is off the ground and there's no way of burning up a tranny because nothings getting to it.
 The drive axle is off the ground.
 Tieing off the steering wheel would keep the vehicle from moving left and right out of control.
-Many people believe they have a steering wheel lock that immediately locks when the vehicle is cut off, but thats not necessarily true.
-Always check and make sure the wheels are locked otherwise theres a possibility they won't.
-Don't worry about getting a rope of strap when timing steering wheel off, just wrap seat belt through it until tight and click it back in.
-And of course move the seat back until seatbelt is nice and tight.
+Many people believe they have a steering wheel lock that immediately locks when the vehicle is cut off, but that's not necessarily true.
+Always check and make sure the wheels are locked otherwise there's a possibility they won't.
+Don't worry about getting a rope or strap when tying the steering wheel off, just wrap the seat belt through it until tight and click it back in.
+And of course move the seat back until the seatbelt is nice and tight.

 Now maybe you don't want to do that.
 You don't have to.
 You could hook up your new blue ox tow bar right on to your vehicle and get on down the road.
 BUT be sure to take out your driveshaft.
-Its typically help on by four bolts heading in to your rear end.
+It's typically held on by four bolts heading in to your rear end.
 Take those out and she should pull right out.
-That way when the rear wheels spin it'll have no effect to the transmission.
+That way when the rear wheels spin it'll have no effect on the transmission.

 Automatic AWD Transmissions

 All wheel drive Transmissions.
 A lot of SUV's and higher end cars are AWD.
-That meaning your transmission is turning on all four wheels and if your towing that vehicle you better have all four wheels off the ground.
+That means your transmission is turning on all four wheels and if you're towing that vehicle you better have all four wheels off the ground.
 But like before there are ways of getting around having to bring your trailer.
 On vehicles like say a Hummer, the driveshaft is very easy to reach.
-Four bolts out, driveshaft pulled and your good to go loading on to a DOLLEY.
+Four bolts out, driveshaft pulled and you're good to go loading onto a DOLLEY.
 Be sure to keep the front of the vehicle on the dolly, since that would be the drive axle.
 Rear axle is now NOT touching the transmission so is free to roll.
-But you don't always have that choice, sometimes the driveshaft is unreachable or just to much of a hassle to deal with if your on a road trip and just trying to get back and forth to the store.
-So in cases like this, yes a trailer would be more adaptable/easier to what your trying to do.
+But you don't always have that choice, sometimes the driveshaft is unreachable or just too much of a hassle to deal with if you're on a road trip and just trying to get back and forth to the store.
+So in cases like this, yes a trailer would be more adaptable/easier to what you're trying to do.
 Look underneath and check, you may sometimes have to remove the plastic undercarriage to reach the driveshaft.
 Just depends on the vehicle.